ipfs-inactive/docs/content/_index.md

 ## Introduction

-Head over to the [introduction](/introduction) section to learn about the basics of IPFS and a guide to getting up and running.
+Head over to the [introduction](/introduction) section to learn about the basics of IPFS.
+There are also instructions on how to install IPFS, and tips on basic IPFS usage.

 ## Guides